This story was published by reporter Brittany Falkers at KGW 8 News in Portland, Oregon.

 Soronen says kids in foster care are facing even more anxiety and isolation during this pandemic.

 Children and teens in foster care often have a higher rate of acute health conditions than the general population and group homes put them at higher risk of exposure.

 The global health crisis has also put a delay on many adoptions.

 “Not every court is able to or wants to pivot to technology in order to finalize adoptions.
 So, we’re encouraging through our programs, to utilize the platforms we have.
 To utilize Zoom, to utilize Microsoft Teams, whatever they have because once we’ve gotten to that adoption finalization all of the work is done,” Soronen said.

 That’s why social workers and recruiters like Edna Green are working overtime.

 “Even during this pandemic — we had something glorious that happened during a pandemic,” said Green.

 Green is a recruiter with Wendy’s Wonderful Kids through the Dave Thomas Foundation for Adoption.
-Green oversaw Jeremisha, Floyd and Jermaine’s adoption process and helped bring them to Oregon to live with the Scott family in 2019.
+Green oversaw Jermesha, Floyd and Jermain’s adoption process and helped bring them to Oregon to live with the Scott family in 2019.